Richardbnk/Richardbnk/README.md

 - 🌱 Exploring Front-End development and mastering new cloud data tools.
 - 🤔 Automating everything I can —— should I tackle coffee next?
 - ❤️ Nothing thrills me more than unlocking AI's potential.
-- 👯 I like to empower people to work with data.
+- 👯 I like to empower people to work with data and Generative AI.

 ## ⚡ Stack